t3knoid/resume/README.md

 # Resume
-This is a very simple resume format using pure HTML.
+This is a very simple resume format using HTML and [Bootstrap](https://getbootstrap.com/).
 You can view [my resume](https://t3knoid.github.io/resume/) using this technique in Github Pages.

 ## Formatting